mbarker84/css-irl/src/pages/debugging-css-grid-part-1-understanding-implicit-tracks.md

   <img src="debugging-css-grid-1_04.png" alt="Orange grid item placed at the bottom left of the grid">
 </figure>

-I see this problem occur quite frequently in situations that require grid items to overlap each other.
-This is because Grid places items that aren’t explicitly placed in the next available grid cell, and if there isn’t a grid cell available then it will create implicit tracks rather than stack items on top of each other.
+One place this problem sometimes occurs is when you want grid items to overlap each other.
+Items that aren’t explicitly placed are placed into the next available grid cell, and if there isn’t a grid cell available then implicit tracks will be created, rather than items being stacked on top of each other.
 This behaviour is very useful as it means we don’t always need to explicitly place items, but this is one case where it’s not particularly helpful to us!

 A friend of mine was using Grid to position two elements, one on top of the other, but offset by one row: